skumarvlab/kubernetes/README.md

 # Kubernetes Setup

+# Network Setup:

+1. Map all domains that will be used for your applications on your computer “hosts” file to nodes: sudo nano /etc/hosts

+192.168.1.201 application.internal.mydomain.com
+192.168.1.201 dashboard.internal.mydomain.com

 1. sudo nano /boot/cmdline.txt: Add this text at the end of the line, but don't create any new lines: cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory
 2. sudo nano /etc/apt/sources.list.d/kubernetes.list : add line